 The leftwing Standing Together organization (not to be confused with the legally registered Israeli NGO Standing Together that provides food and drink to IDF soldiers) had a prominent presence at the events.

-The Leftwing Standing Together is funded by the Rosa Luxemburg Foundation, which is an arm of the Die Linke party, the only party in Germany that does not recognize Israel’s existence.
+The Leftwing Standing Together is funded by the Rosa Luxemburg Foundation, which is an arm of the Die Linke party.
 The organization has previously been behind protests against the deportation of illegal infiltrators from Israel to a third country last winter.

 Bezalel Yaakov, an Israeli-Ethiopian activist, wrote on his Facebook page a sharp post attacking left-wing leaders who came to the demonstrations.